THE NAME OF GOD AS REVEALED IN EXODUS 3:14

 About This Site

 Elsewhere in the site I explore the most important implications of the meaning of the name revealed in Exodus 3:14 and give an account of how Exodus 3:14 and the name of God have been translated and interpreted in Christianity.
-I also explain why it is that I am neither Jew nor Christian.
+I also explain why it is that I am neither Christian nor Jew nor Muslim.
 The Files for Download page has the entire content of the website available for download.
-This content is added to and improved on an ongoing basis with the most recent changes being signalled by date in the Files for Download page.
+This content is added to and improved on an ongoing basis with the most recent changes being signaled by date in the Files for Download page.

 Although what follows has been written to a high standard of scholarship, it has not been written with only scholars in mind.
 Its subject-matter is relevant to all who are engaged in serious theological exploration and I believe that what follows will be of interest to all dedicated religious thinkers irrespective of their religious affiliation or educational background.